codebam/Cozmo/README.md

 **Note**: Eddie is still in development, and because of this, it may or may not contain bugs.
 We'll see.

 ## Installation
-Python 3 is required for Eddie to run.
-Python 3.5.2 or higher is recommended for the best performance.
+Python 3.4 or later is required for Eddie to run.
+I personally recommend Python 3.5.2 for the best performance.

 **Note regarding Python 3.6 support**: 3.6 has no breaking changes in syntax and as such, Eddie will be compatible with 3.6 on release.